twifty/lights/README.md

 folder.
 Each of these directories maps to an RGB *zone* available on the hardware.
 Each zone may contain the files:
 + `color` A read/write hex string color code.
-+ `mode` A read/write string which specifies the zones effect.
++ `effect` A read/write string which specifies the zones effect.
 + `leds` A write only binary string.
 The enables setting of individual LEDs on ARGB peripherals.
 + `speed` A read/write numeric string (between 1 and 5).
 + `sync` A write only single byte value.
 (Future use).
 + `direction` A read/write value of 1 or 0.
 The actual value is dependent on fan/ring/glowy thing installation and current hemisphere.
++ `update` A write only method of updating multiple properties.
+This is intended for future programmatic use.

 Each zone also has a directory available in `/sys/class/lights/`.
 Here, device specific settings can be found.
 For example the `caps` file lists all the